LylChun/EPGminer/README.md

 The `EPGminer` package can be installed from GitHub using `devtools` via the following code in R. Installation should take around 20-30 seconds.
+To install the package without vignettes, set build\_vignettes = FALSE (install time will be faster, however this means the vignettes referenced in “Demo” and “Instructions for use” will not be installed).

 ``` r
 if (!require(devtools)){